How to Buy a Car Under Your Business Name

 - Goods and Services Tax (GST), if your business has a turnover of $75,000 AUD or higher

 - Pay as You Go (PAYG) withholding tax, if you need to withhold an amount for tax purposes like paying wages or salaries

 - Fringe Benefits Tax (FBT), if you provide perks like a company car to your employees

 4. Then, open a business checking account in your legal business name.
 Use this account to pay for the financial transactions of your company.

 5. Use an exclusive credit card for your business purchases and be sure to pay the credit card bill from your business checking account.
 Make sure your business credit card provider reports to the credit reporting agencies.

-6. Once your business identity is established, open a business credit file with all three business reporting agencies in Australia: Experian, Equifax and illion.
+6. Once your business identity is established, open a business credit file with all three business reporting agencies in Australia: Experian, Equifax and Illion.

-7. Establish your line of credit with at least five vendors and/or suppliers to create credit for your company to use when purchasing with them.
+7. Establish your line of credit with at least five vendors and/or suppliers to create a credit for your company to use when purchasing with them.
 Then, ask them to report your payment history to the credit reporting agencies.

 8. Do not forget to pay your credit and bills on time.
 The more you do this, the more your credit score improves.
 Late payments, on the other hand, have a tremendous negative impact on your credit rating.
-While good payment history suggest lending institutions that you are a responsible borrower, a record of late payments tells otherwise.
+While good payment history suggests lending institutions that you are a responsible borrower, a record of late payments tells otherwise.

 2. Figure out the best financing option.